Bull Symbols and Bull Meanings

 To the Greeks, the bull was an attribute of Zeus (as represented by the constellation of Taurus) who transformed himself into a glistening white bull.
 Fully tame and quite striking, Zeus (in the guise of the white bull) unassumingly planted himself amongst the herds in an effort to capture the attention of the lovely Europa with whom Zeus was completely smitten.
 Classic art will show Europa riding a white bull.
 This is Zeus in the form of a bull, and will touch on symbolism of passion, transformation, virility, strength and fulfillment.

-Astrology Bull Symbol:
+Astrology Bull Symbosl:

 Astrologically speaking the bull symbol is one-in-the-same with the Taurus (and the word Taurus means bull in Latin).
-Traits of the Taurean personality could be considered very "bull like" because these people can be incredibly powerful in both physical and spiritual presence.
+Traits of the Taurus personality could be considered very “bull like” because these people can be incredibly powerful in both physical and spiritual presence.
 To be sure, a Taurus who has made his or her mind up will be unmovable.
 The symbol to the left is the astrological sign of the bull, Taurus.

 Chinese Symbol for Bull: